-Agriculture value added per worker of United States increased from 44,136.24 US dollars in 2000 to 78,223.94 US dollars in 2014 growing at an average annual rate of 4.54 %.The description is composed by Yodatai, our digital data assistant.
+Over the last 20 years, agriculture value added per worker of Brazil grew substantially from 3,956 to 10,726 US dollars rising at an increasing annual rate that reached a maximum of 11.37 % in 2013 and then decreased to -3.80 % in 2016.The description is composed by Yodatai, our digital data assistant.
 Have a question?
 Ask Yodatai ›

 Agriculture value added per worker is a measure of agricultural productivity.
 Value added in agriculture measures the output of the agricultural sector (ISIC divisions 1-5) less the value of intermediate inputs.
 Agriculture comprises value added from forestry, hunting, and fishing as well as cultivation of crops and livestock production.
 Data are in constant 2005 U.S. dollars.

 It's a one pager PDF full of live links to agriculture-related data, statistics, and dashboards from leading industry sources.
 It will be a useful resource for any analyst, business executive, or researcher with an interest in the food security and prices, agricultural production and supply and much more.